junghwayang/problemsolving/README.md

 # Algorithms in Python
 I love solving problems and I do it when I have some free time.
 Here I share my own solutions for `Algorithms` track at [HackerRank](https://www.hackerrank.com/domains/algorithms).
 All solutions are written in Python only.
-I like coding in PYTHONish way, which means clean, short, beautiful and easy to understand, of course.
+I like coding in PYTHON-ish way, which means clean, short, beautiful and easy to understand, of course.

 ### 1. [Warmup](https://github.com/rosiejh/algorithms/tree/master/1.Warmup)